nopnop2002/esp-idf-ili9340/README.md

 A TFT shield like this can also be used with ESP-IDF.
 ![TFT-Shield](https://user-images.githubusercontent.com/6020549/104253960-10a71380-54b9-11eb-8789-a12c2c769ab4.JPG)

-Can be attached directly to ESP32.
+It can be attached directly to this ESP32.
 ![tzt-d1-esp32s3](https://github.com/nopnop2002/esp-idf-parallel-tft/assets/6020549/ba6772f1-c8b7-4e7d-9d0a-0fb8fb8cbea5)

 https://github.com/nopnop2002/esp-idf-parallel-tft